exercism/v3/languages/csharp/exercises/concept/classes/.docs/after.md

 }
 ```

 One can optionally assign an initial value to a field.
-If a field does _not_ specify an initial value, it wll be set to its type's default value.
+If a field does _not_ specify an initial value, it wll be set to its type's [default value][default-values].
 An instance's field values can be accessed and updated using dot-notation.

 ```csharp
 class Car